joshmenden/text-me/README.md

 node send_a_text.js --message "Hello World!
 From a text!" --phonenumber "1231231234"
 ```

 The `message` and the `phonenumber` arguments tell the program what to send and to what number.
 They have to be in quotes.
+The phone number should be whatever phone number you want to send a message to.

 All of the magic for sending that text message is in that file `send_a_text.js`.
 You'll notice we use the `twilio` package that we installed earlier using `npm install`.